joshlim01/VGA_Music_Player_RTOS/README.md

 ### Task 3 ✔️
     Modulating the DDS using the LFSR using bit 0 of the LFSR

-    Generating the ASK (OOS), BPSK, and LFSR signals
+    Generating the ASK (OOS), BPSK, and LFSR signals with proper clock domain crossing

 ### Task 4 ✔️
     Connecting the signals to the VGA oscilloscope